-> Many Medicare Advantage plans include prescription drug coverage.
-Traditional Medicare does not include prescriptions, but you can buy a standalone Medicare Part D prescription drug plan.
+Many Medicare Advantage plans include prescription drug coverage.
+Traditional Medicare does not include prescriptions, but you can buy a standalone Part D prescription drug plan.

-> Private insurance is an alternative to traditional Medicare.
-However, unless you have qualifying employer coverage, you will pay a penalty if you do not sign up for Medicare Part B when you first become eligible.
+Private insurance is an alternative to traditional Medicare.
+However, unless you have qualifying employer coverage, you will pay a penalty if you do not sign up for Part B when you first become eligible.

-> Once a beneficiary enrolls in Medicare, the penalty is added to your Medicare premium every month for the rest of your life.
+Once a beneficiary enrolls in Medicare, the penalty is added to your Medicare premium every month for the rest of your life.

 If you have employer coverage available through your job or your spouse’s job, it’s important to understand the relationship between Medicare and your employer coverage.

 If your employer has fewer than 20 employees, your employer coverage is treated as secondary insurance once you become eligible for Medicare — even if you don’t actually sign up.
 This means that your employer insurance pays only after Medicare has paid.